curl/everything-curl/usingcurl-smtp.md

 curl does no MX lookups by itself.
 If you want to figure out which server to send an email to for a particular domain, we recommend you figure that out first and then call curl to use those servers.
-Useful command line tools to get MX records with include 'dig' and 'nslookup'.
+Useful command line tools to get MX records include 'dig' and 'nslookup'.